-1.1 The purpose of this report is to provide the Committee with its six-monthly update on the risk register which is an integral part of SEStran's Risk Management process.
+- 1.1 The purpose of this report is to provide the Board with its six-monthly update on the risk register which is an integral part of SEStran's Risk Management process. - 1.2 The Risk Register was presented to Performance and Audit Committee at its meeting on 19th November for comment and these are reflected in the final Risk Register.